wernerglinka/aiandyou/src/pages/index.md

 approach2: |
   ## Engage Influencers
-  Partner with diverse local, regional, state and national influencers to host a discussion and networking events with thought leaders, influencers and related staff members.
+  AIandYou.org partners with diverse regional and national influencers to host panel discussions and networking events with community influencers and leaders.
 Events could include, but not limited to:

   - Panel discussions and Q&A at National Conferences
   - Roundtable conversations with AI leaders